- Must-have features: real SQL data types, constraint support (PK/UQ/NN), visual FK lines, SQL export, browser-based, auto-save

 What to Look for in a Free Database Designer

-- Support for your database — MySQL and PostgreSQL type systems are different; the tool should know which types are valid for each
+- Support for your database — MySQL and PostgreSQL have different type systems; the tool must know which types are valid for each

 - Full constraint support —